 The Flower’s Games

--The First Seculus to the First Highday of Rethe.
+-The First Jomuer to the First Triesta of Order.

 -Celebrating the fertility of the New Blossom, practiced by many farming communities as it is very pleasure-seeking and contestants are invited to wear little.

 - Merchants sacrifice gold to the god of trade, Pelor.